Lysquid/qmk_keymap/README.md

-# Lysquid's QMK keymap

-This my firmware config for the [Sweep keyboard][sweep], a split custom keyboard with 34 keys.
+A QMK keymap for the [Sweep][sweep], a split keyboard with 34 keys.
 It makes extensive use of layers to fit all keys, and uses callum-style mods.

 [sweep]: https://github.com/davidphilipbarr/Sweep